POWER SURGE: Seneca blasts 4 homers against Marquette in TCC victory

 From there Krull (5 IP, 2 H, 1 ER, 0 BB, 7 K) retired the final seven batters she faced.

-Seneca then took the lead for good in their half of the third on a two-run homer by Zellers, and two outs later, a solo homer to right by Buis to make it 4-1.
+Seneca took the lead for good in the third on a two-run homer by Zellers, and two outs later, a solo home run to right by Buis to make it 4-1.

 “I wasn’t trying to hit a home run, but I was trying to put the ball in play, mainly up the middle and just hit it as hard as I could,” Zellers said.
 “Taylor has a really good curveball, but I also know she’s going to try and pitch me fastballs inside to set up the curve on the outside.
 Down 1-2 with the last pitch I saw outside, I was looking for the pitch in and was telling myself ‘quick hands.’
 I guess it worked out.”

-The Irish then used a two-run blast to left by Mino, followed by a solo dinger by Stecken off reliever Savanah Erickson (1⅓ IP, 5 H, 3 ER) to make it 8-1.
+The Irish had a two-run blast to left by Mino, followed by a solo homer by Stecken off reliever Savanah Erickson (1⅓ IP, 5 H, 3 ER) to make it 8-1.

-“We’ve had games in the past with Marquette where we haven’t added on and they’ve come back on us,” Holman said.
-“Today the message was to keep the pressure on the entire game through.
+“We’ve had games in the past with Marquette where we haven’t added on, and they’ve come back on us,” Holman said.
+“Today the message was to keep the pressure on the entire game.
 I thought we did a great job of that.

 Seneca's Tessa Krull

-Seneca closed out the game in the fifth with two outs when Mino lined a two-run single down the rightfield line and scored on the same play after a pair of throwing errors.
+Seneca closed out the game in the fifth with two outs when Mino lined a two-run single down the right field line and scored after a pair of throwing errors.

-Marquette is back in action on Wednesday at Pontiac and returns home on Thursday with a rematch against Seneca.
+Marquette is home on Thursday with a rematch against Seneca.

 Have a Question about this article?